- About WHSRN

 WHSRN’s mission is to conserve shorebirds and their habitats through a network of key sites across the Americas.

-Below are WHSRN's newest sites (in red) and those recently highlighted in WHSRNews.
+Below are WHSRN's newest sites (in red) and those recently highlighted in WHSRNews (in yellow).

 To see all sites, please visit the WHSRN map.